dedee95/GC-depth/README.md

 ```

 ## 2. Usage step by step
-There are several upstream steps that you must do before running `gc-depth-plot.py`.
+There are several upstream steps that you must do before running `gc_depth`.
 The main purpose of the initial step is to generate sequencing depth information in a specific window size.
 ### 2.1 Align raw reads to the genome
 **Short reads (Illumina or BGI/MGI-seq)**
 ```bash